 What Is Nouveau Film?

 Low-budget avant-garde French films made between 1950 and 1970 are known as Nouveau films.
-The French film industry’s New Wave movement is described the word nouveau, which means “new” in English.
+The French film industry’s New Wave movement is described by the word nouveau, which means “new” in English.
 There were no studio directors involved in the production of these films, and the director is frequently the film’s author, which is a hallmark of nouveau films.
 The films are based on the director’s social or political beliefs, and they use unusual filming or acting techniques.
 The socioeconomic forces following World War II, as well as general discontent with the film industry, had a significant impact on French film directors.

 The theme, which is the most important aspect of a nouveau film, focuses on the spirit of attacking cherished beliefs, traditional institutions, and a self-aware rejection of classical cinematic forms.
 The emphasis on a person’s individuality and the obvious futility of human existence were central themes in French New Wave films.
 The political upheavals in Europe following World War II, as well as social conflicts in the 1950s and 1960s, were the subjects of film scripts.
 To make a point to audiences, the scripts used a variety of styles, including the straight narrative style.